rollykapoor/rollykapoor.github.io/_pages/research.md

 **“Understanding Factors for Adoption of Modern Contraceptives: An Experiment with Private-sector Health Providers in Liberia”** (with [David Sungho Park](https://dshpark.com/))

-**"The Girl on the Train: Effect of Delhi Metro Transit System on Women’s Employment"** (with Anirban Sanyal)
+**"The Girl on the Train: Effect of Delhi Metro Transit System on Women’s Employment"** (with Moumita Das)
 <br/>

 <br/>